 Important considerations

 We understand that long waiting times for NHS assessments can be frustrating, and the RTC pathway can sometimes offer a quicker route.
 However, we want to be transparent that while some providers may have shorter waiting lists, an RTC referral does not guarantee an urgent assessment.
-Waiting times vary between providers, and once assessed, any follow-up care or treatment will still be subject to NHS processes, which may take additional time.

 Please feel free to get in touch with our reception team to arrange an appointment or if you need any further support.